minamijoyo/tfmigrate/README.md

 #### With dynamic state

-If you are leveraging `terragrunt`s [dynamic state generation](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#remote_state), the `remote_state` block must include a `generate` block.
+As tfmigrate uses the local backend for planning, some command line flags for the remote state backend cannot be used.
+If you are leveraging terragrunt's [dynamic state generation](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#remote_state), the `remote_state` block must include a `generate` block.```

-This ensures that that `terragrunt` doesn't utilize command line flags for remote state configuration that are incompatible with the local backend, which is utilized by `tfmigrate` for planning.

 ```hcl
 remote_state {